Phantasy Star Online 2

 Pros: +Gorgeous graphics and setting. +Classic gameplay with new twists. +Comprehensive character creation.

-Cons: -Only three playable races. -No official Western release means unofficial patches & low loading times.
+Cons: -Limited races and classes. -No official Western release means unofficial patches & slow loading times.

 Phantasy Star Online 2 Overview